hsankalp/brewtiful/README.md

-# React application to find a breweries
+# React application to find breweries

 Can be accessed at https://hsankalp.github.io/brewtiful